-The Center for Latin American Studies is excited to announce its CLAS Visiting Scholars Program, beginning fall 2016.
+The Center for Latin American Studies has its own CLAS Visiting Scholars Program.
 CLAS welcomes applications for (up to three) self-funded visiting researchers for a stay of up to a year at The Ohio State University main campus in Columbus, Ohio.

 We will provide some administrative assistance, library access, and will cover all visa application costs, if necessary.
 CLAS Visiting Scholars are expected to attend CLAS events, interact with other affiliated faculty, and participate in the intellectual life of The Ohio State University.
 All Visiting Scholars will be required to present an informal seminar on their research during the early part of their visit.

 - Completed Statement of Interest, including: